 What Are We At Behaviour Change Cornwall are Doing

 Despite being curious and intelligent seals are vulnerable during interactions due to our misunderstanding of their behaviour – our campaign aims to educate coast walkers and water-users at the point they are most likely to encounter seals – using our behavioural ‘Give Seals Space’ signs at the beach to educate visitors on seal behaviour via a helpful traffic light behavioural image of ‘happy’, ‘worried’ and ‘disturbed’ seals to help encourage good behaviour in us humans

 We want to see more protection of both seals and their habitats through increasing public education, actual enforcement of wildlife crimes and removal of harmful fishing gear.

-Reducing wildlife disturbance is in the interest of all involved – otherwise the environmental, social and economic benefits of Cornwall’s wildlife could soon disappear along with the seals.
+Reduce wildlife disturbance is in the interest of all involved – otherwise the environmental, social and economic benefits of Cornwall’s Wildlife could soon disappear along with the seals.

 We hope our campaign will raise vital awareness ahead of the summer season and help protect some of our most treasured marine wildlife.

 The recipient has no right to alter the finished design in anyway except to change its size for printing or digital display.

 If the recipient desires any alterations to the finished design they should consult Behaviour Change Cornwall first.
 These alterations may occur in charges.

 Behaviour Change Cornwall must be referenced and tagged when the sign is shared on social media.

 All rights reserved to Behaviour Change Cornwall.